Power System Strength

 A synchronous condenser operates in a similar way to large electric motors and generators.
 It contains a synchronous motor whose shaft is not directly connected to anything, but spins freely and is able to adjust technical conditions on the power system.
 Synchronous condensers are an important source of system strength and other services such inertia.

-The implementation of a fast track approach to deliver a synchronous condenser solution has the support of AEMO, the AER and the South Australian Government.
-It is expected to be operational within 18-24 months.
+The implementation of a synchronous condenser solution has the support of AEMO, the AER and the South Australian Government.
+It is expected to be fully operational by the end of 2020.

 Importantly, the solution is also anticipated to deliver a net saving to customers equivalent to $3 to $5 per year on a typical South Australian residential electricity bill from the time of commissioning, as it avoids the increasing costs being incurred by AEMO in directing and compensating existing gas fired generators to manage the gap.

-Detailed technical analysis is being undertaken in consultation with AEMO and manufacturers to determine the number, size, specification and design of the synchronous condensers required to meet the system strength gap.
+Detailed technical analysis undertaken in consultation with AEMO and manufacturers to determine the number, size, specification and design of the synchronous condensers required to meet the system strength gap.

-Further details are available in the project’s information sheet.
+Further background details are also available in the project’s information sheet.

 Likely synchronous condenser sites